-Students in their third year are required to register for no more than three courses per semester.
-As a third year graduate student, you are required to register for POLS2050 (fall) and POLS2051(spring), a year long prospectus writing seminar worth one course credit.
+Students in their third year are required to register for POLS2050 (fall) and POLS2051(spring), a year long prospectus writing seminar worth one course credit.
 This course commences after students pass preliminary exams.
 Students will receive credit for this course only when they have successfully defended their prospectus, which in most cases will be at the end of their third year.
 Students who do not defend a prospectus by the end of the third year will receive a grade of incomplete until the prospectus has been defended.
 In such cases, the student will be asked to propose an alternative date for the defense with the full support of his/her dissertation committee, to be approved by the DGS.
-This date must correspond to official Graduate School rules and regulation, which stipulate that students must finish all incompletes within a year of the course end date in order to receive course credit.
+Students holding TAships in their third year are required by the Graduate School to register for no more than three courses per semester, if students choose to avail themselves of the option to take more courses.

 Students in their fourth year or above must register for POLS2990 every semester.
 This is a not for credit course and indicates active enrollment while preparing a thesis.